© Polina Tankilevitch

 Spinach contains healthy carbohydrates.

-Low-carb breads, baking mixes, cereals, or pizzas: Supermarkets are full of reduced-carbohydrate products that aim to make the low-carb diet appealing to us.
-'Low carb can be beneficial for certain groups of people,' explains nutritionist Hannah Willemsen.
-'People with type 2 diabetes may benefit from a low-carb diet as it can help better control blood sugar levels.'
-A low-carbohydrate diet can also be helpful for people with overweight to lose weight more easily.
+Low-carb bread, baking mixes, mueslis, or pizza: Supermarkets are full of reduced-carb products that want to make the low-carb diet appealing to us.
+"Low carb can be beneficial for certain groups of people," explains nutritionist Hannah Willemsen.
+"People with type 2 diabetes can benefit from a low-carb diet, as it can help better control blood sugar levels."
+For people with overweight, a low-carb diet can also be helpful in losing weight more easily.

-But she also warns: 'Reducing carbohydrates is not suitable for everyone.
-Athletes who rely on high energy intake or people with certain health conditions should only consider such a diet under medical supervision.'
+But she also warns: "A reduction in carbohydrates is not suitable for everyone.
+Athletes who rely on a high energy intake, or people with certain health conditions, should only consider such a diet under medical supervision.”

-Especially for women, a diet that is very low in carbohydrates can negatively affect the menstrual cycle.
-From a holistic perspective, you should therefore not completely eliminate any food group from your diet, but instead focus on a balanced nutrient intake that is rich in complex carbohydrates, proteins, healthy fats, fruits, vegetables, legumes, as well as nuts and seeds.
+Especially for women, a diet that significantly reduces carbohydrates can negatively affect the cycle.
+From a holistic perspective, no food group should be completely eliminated from the diet.
+Instead, focus on a balanced intake of nutrients rich in complex carbohydrates, protein, healthy fats, fruits, vegetables, legumes, as well as nuts and seeds.

 Carbohydrate digestion begins in the mouth.
-When a starchy food is consumed, the salivary glands produce an enzyme that is immediately released into the oral cavity.
-It begins to digest the starch from the food.
+When a starchy food is consumed, the salivary glands produce an enzyme that is immediately released into the mouth.
+It starts to digest the starch from the food.

-If starchy food is not chewed properly and not properly salivated, it cannot be thoroughly mixed with saliva and, consequently, cannot be optimally processed.
-The health benefit increases if we eat slowly and chew whole grains, potatoes, and the like thoroughly.
+If starchy food is not properly chewed and mixed with saliva, it cannot be thoroughly processed.
+The health benefit increases when we eat slowly and chew whole grains, potatoes, and similar foods thoroughly.